adrians5j/repropose/README.md

 ```

 ## Usage
 The library exposes two higher order functions: `withProps` and `withStaticProps`.
-Use them to create new functions with additional function ("static") and instance props (props that will be passed to function instances).
+Use them to create new functions with defined props assigned to the newly created function and to its instances.

 In the following examples, to make the code more readable, we utilize the `compose` function from
 the popular [ramda](https://ramdajs.com/) library